SalomePlatform/yacs/doc/pysalome.rst

         + PYHELLO.py
     + doc

-The module name is PYHELLO1_SRC and the component name is PYHELLO.
+The module name is PYHELLO, the component name is PYHELLO and all the files will be put in a directory named PYHELLO1_SRC.
 All files are essential except for VERSION.in, runAppli.in and runSalome.py.
 VERSION.in is used to document the module, it must give its version and its compatibilities or incompatibilities with other modules.
 Therefore, it is strongly recommended but is not essential for operation.
 The runAppli.in and runSalome.py files are not essential but make the example easier to use.

-Warning:  the files of the basic platform (KERNEL) must not be copied to initialise a module tree structure.
+**Warning**:  the files of the basic platform (KERNEL) must not be copied to initialise a module tree structure.
 It is usually preferable to copy files from another module such as GEOM or MED.

 Implementation of automake, configure